Travels from: Victoria

 Full Presenter Profile & Bio

-Her sport is unforgiving; she has had knee, elbow, shoulder and hip reconstructions.
-In 2001 she broke her back in an attempt to win a record 3rd World Title; she went on and won it.
-In 2002 at the Salt Lake City Winter Olympics she injured her knee and broke her leg just two days before the Olympic competition ending years of dreaming, willing and wanting.
+Jacqui's sport, however, is unforgiving and she has had multiple reconstructions for her knee, elbow, shoulder and hip.
+In 2001, she broke her back in an attempt to win a record third World Title but she went on and won it.
+In 2002, at the Salt Lake City Winter Olympics, Jacqui shattered her knee and broke her leg just two days before scheduled to compete, destroying a dream years in the making.

-In 2010, Jacqui competed in Vancouver after a year of intense hip and knee rehabilitation; she shocked doctors and surgeons by her will, inner strength and courage to make a brave attempt to be competitive at those games.
-She spent most of the months leading into the Olympics in a wheel chair, learning to walk again, and gaining confidence in a sport that is brutal and cruel.
-She stunned her rivals, coaches, and team mates when she came fifth; her best Olympic result in the 20 years.
+In 2010, Jacqui competed in Vancouver after a year of intense hip and knee rehabilitation, shocking doctors and spectators with her brave attempt to compete.
+She spent most of the months leading into the competition in a wheelchair, whilst having to learn how to walk again, and gain the confidence needed in a sport that is often brutal and cruel.
+She stunned the world when she placed fifth, the best Olympic result of her career.